ArqumFarooq/ArqumFarooq/README.md

 👉 Opensource contributor 💥 <br />
 👉 Learn to code and improve my skills🥇🏅💫 <br />

-- 🔭 I’m currently working on Asp.Net MVC & React.js.
+- 🔭 I’m currently working on Asp.Net MVC & WebAPIs.
-- 🌱 I’m currently learning Azure & WebAPIs.
+- 🌱 I’m currently learning Azure & React.Js.
 - 👯 I'm on track for learning more about Web Development, Systems Design, and Cloud Architecture.
 - 💬 Feel free to reach out to me for some interesting discussion.
 - 📫 You can shoot me an email at **arqumfarooq1@gmail.com**!
 I'll try to respond as soon as I can.